← Back to Recipes

 Dip your fingertips into the olive oil and gently rub each chicken piece with the oil, creating a light coating.
 Sprinkle the minced rosemary and black pepper evenly over all the chicken pieces, pressing gently to help the herbs adhere.

 Arrange the seasoned chicken pieces in a single layer in the prepared baking dish, leaving space between each piece for even heat circulation.
-Pour the orange juice evenly over and around the chicken.
+Measure exactly 80ml of orange juice and pour it evenly over and around the chicken pieces.

 Cover the baking dish tightly with aluminum foil and place in the preheated oven.
 Roast for 30 minutes, allowing the chicken to cook through while staying moist under the cover.

 Remove the foil and use tongs to carefully turn each chicken piece over.
-Return the uncovered dish to the oven and continue roasting for 10-15 minutes until the chicken develops a golden-brown exterior and reaches an internal temperature of 165°F (74°C).
+Return the uncovered dish to the oven and continue roasting for 10-15 minutes until the chicken develops a golden-brown exterior and reaches an internal temperature of 165°F (74°C) when measured with a meat thermometer in the thickest part.

 During the final roasting phase, baste the chicken once or twice with the pan juices to keep it moist and enhance the citrus-herb flavor.
-Transfer the finished chicken to serving plates and drizzle with the remaining pan juices before serving immediately.
+Transfer the finished chicken to serving plates and drizzle each portion with approximately 2 tablespoons of the remaining pan juices before serving immediately.

 📊 Nutrition Per Serving